pingcap/tidb-dev-guide/src/understand-tidb/memory-management-mechanism.md

 #### SortAndSpillDiskAction

-In implementation, we use `SortAndSpillDiskAction` to control the spill disk of `Sort`.
+We use `SortAndSpillDiskAction` to control the spill disk of `Sort`.

-If the input of `SortExec` is small then the sort occurs in memory.
-If the input is large, the `SortAndSpillDiskAction` will be triggered, an external sort algorithm is used.
+If the input of `SortExec` is small, then it sorts in memory.
+If the input is large, the `SortAndSpillDiskAction` will be triggered, and an external sort algorithm will be used.
 We can split the input into multiple partitions and perform a merge sort on them.

-External sorting algorithms generally fall into two ways, sorting and merge.
-In the sorting phase, chunks of data small enough to fit in main memory are read, sorted, and written out to a temporary file.
-In the merge phase, the sorted subfiles are combined, and the final result will be outputted.
+External sorting algorithms generally have two stages, sort and merge.
+In the sort stage, chunks of data small enough to fit in main memory are read, sorted, and written out to a temporary file.
+In the merge stage, the sorted subfiles are combined, and the final result will be outputted.

 #### AggSpillDiskAction